 The facility shall continuously monitor pH when the dewatering process commences and the dewatering pump shall be shutoff automatically when 15 minutes running average pH falls below 6.1 standard units or rises above 8.9 standard units.
 Pumping will be allowed to continue after the pH issue has been resolved or if interruption might result in a dam failure or damage.

-The facility shall continuously monitor TSS concentration when the dewatering process commences and the dewatering pump shall be shutoff automatically when the one half of the Daily Maximum limit (15 minutes average) is exceeded.
+The facility shall continuously monitor TSS concentration when the dewatering process commences, and the dewatering pump shall be shutoff automatically when one half of the Daily Maximum limit (15 minutes average) is exceeded.
 Pumping will be allowed to continue after the TSS issue has been resolved or if interruption might result in a dam failure or damage.
 Continuous TSS monitoring is only required when the pumps are employed.

 See Special Condition A. (17.)
 Total Nitrogen Calculations.